Learning Branching Heuristics for Propositional Model Counting: Experiments

 \subsection{Results}

-\textbf{I.I.D.
-Generalization.} Table \ref{table:res} summarizes the results of the i.i.d.~generalization over the four problem domains of Section \ref{sec:data}.
+\paragraph{I.I.D.
+Generalization} Table \ref{table:res} summarizes the results of the i.i.d.~generalization over the problem domains of Section \ref{sec:data}.
 We report the average number of branching steps on the test set. \neurosharp outperformed the baseline across all datasets.
-Most notably, on \grid{}, it reduced the number of branching steps by a factor of 3.0, from 195 down to 66.
-On \cell{}, it reduced it by an average factor of 1.8 over the three different cellular rules.
-Similar improvement held for \arith{}.
-We observed less improvements on \sudoku{}; we conjecture this is due to the dense structure of the problem.
-The \sudoku{} encoding is \emph{global}, in that every square is 1 hop away on the LIG from all other relevant squares, and there is no \emph{local} problem structure to exploit.
-Appendix \ref{appendix:iid} includes cactus plots comparing the performance of \sharpsat{} to \neurosharp across all datasets.
+Most notably, on \grid{}, it reduced the number of branching steps by a factor of 3.0 and on \cell{}, by an average factor of 1.8 over the three cellular rules.

-\textbf{Upward Generalization.} Directly training on challenging \#SAT problems of enormous size is computationally infeasible, as the agent's exploration during training can take forever.
-We tackled this issue by training \neurosharp on small problem instances and relying on generalization to solve the more challenging instances from the same problem domain.
-We created instances of larger sizes (up to an order of magnitude more clauses and variable) for each of the datasets in Section \ref{sec:data}.
+\paragraph{Upward Generalization} We created instances of larger sizes (up to an order of magnitude more clauses and variables) for each of the datasets in Section \ref{sec:data}.
 We took the models trained from the previous i.i.d. setting and directly evaluated on these larger instances without further training.

-The evaluation results are shown in the right half of Table \ref{table:res}.
-We see that \neurosharp generalized to the larger instances across all datasets and in almost all of them achieved substantial gains compared to the baseline as we increased the instance sizes.
-Figure \ref{fig:upward} shows this effect for multiple sizes of \cell[49] and \grid{} by plotting the percentage of the problems solved within a number of steps (plots for other problems are included in Appendix \ref{appendix:upwards}).
-The gaps get more pronounced once we remove the cap of $10^{5}$ steps, i.e.,~let the episodes run to completion.
+The evaluation results in Table \ref{table:res-upwards} show that \neurosharp generalized to the larger instances across all datasets and in almost all of them achieved substantial gains compared to the baseline as we increased the instance sizes.
+Figure \ref{fig:upward} shows this effect for multiple sizes of \cell[49] and \grid{} by plotting the percentage of the problems solved within a number of steps.
+The superlinear gaps get more pronounced once we remove the cap of $10^{5}$ steps, i.e.,~let the episodes run to completion.
 In that case, on \grid[10, 12], \neurosharp took an average of 1,320 branching decisions, whereas \sharpsat{} took 809,408 (613x improvement).